clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 `VMware ESXi`_ is a type 1 bare-metal hypervisor which runs directly on top of server hardware.
-With VMware ESXi, you can create, configure, manage, and run |CLOSIA| virtual machines in the cloud.
+With VMware ESXi, you can create, configure, manage, and run |CLOSIA| virtual machines at scale.

 This section shows you how to deploy a preconfigured |CL| VMware image on VMware ESXi 6.5 Update 1 using these steps: